-- 178. Moreover, the fiduciary defendants to the Plan named herein were and are obligated to treat all Class members similarly because ERISA imposes uniform standards of conduct on fiduciaries.
+168. Moreover, the fiduciary defendants to the Plan named herein were and are obligated to treat all Class members similarly because ERISA imposes uniform standards of conduct on fiduciaries.
 Individual proceedings, therefore, would pose the risk of inconsistent adjudications.
-Plaintiff is unaware of any difficulty in the management of this action as a class action. - 179.
-The Class may be certified under Rule 23(b). - Rule 23(b)(1) requirements.
-As an ERISA breach of fiduciary duty action, this action A. is a classic 23(b)(1) class action.
-Prosecution of separate actions by individual members would create the risk of (A) inconsistent or varying adjudications with respect to individual class members that would establish incompatible standards of conduct for Defendants, or (B) adjudications with respect to individual class members that would, as a practical matter, be dispositive of the interests of the other members not parties to the adjudication or substantially impair or impede their ability to protect their interests. - В. Rule 23(b)(2) requirements.
+Plaintiffs are unaware of any difficulty in the management of this action as a class action.

+169. The Class may be certified under Federal Rule of Civil Procedure 23(b).

+A. Rule 23(b)(1) requirements.
+As an ERISA breach of fiduciary duty action, this action is a classic Rule 23(b)(1) class action.
+Prosecution of separate actions by individual members would create the risk of (i) inconsistent or varying adjudications with respect to individual class members that would establish incompatible standards of conduct for Defendants, or (ii) adjudications with respect to individual class members that would establish incompatible standards of conduct for Defendants, or (ii) adjudications with respect to individual class members that would, as a practical matter, be dispositive of the interests of the other members not parties to the adjudication or substantially impair or impede their ability to protect their interests.

+B. Rule 23(b)(2) requirements.
 Rule 23(b)(2) allows class treatment when "the party opposing the class has acted or refused to act on grounds that apply generally to the class, so that final injunctive relief or corresponding declaratory relief is appropriate respecting the class as a whole."
 Fed.
 R. Civ.
 P. 23(b)(2).
 Here, the challenged conduct at issue-Defendants' investment of plan assets and improper use thereof-not only can be, but must be enjoined or declared unlawful only as to all of the Class members or as to none of them.
-Because the focus of Plaintiff's claims is on Defendants' actions, and because the relief sought is equitable planwide relief, there are simply no individual issues.
-The requirements for Rule 23(b)(2) certification are plainly met. - Rule 23(b)(3) requirements.
-This action is suitable to proceed as a class action under
+Because the focus of Plaintiffs' claims is on Defendants' actions, and because the relief sought is equitable plan-wide relief, there are simply no individual issues.
+The requirements for Rule 23(b)(2) certification are plainly met.

-Rule 23(b)(3) because questions of law and fact common to the members of the Class predominate over individual questions, and a class action is superior to other available methods for the fair and efficient adjudication of this controversy.
+C. Rule 23(b)(3) requirements.
+This action is suitable to proceed as a class action under Rule 23(b)(3) because questions of law and fact common to the members of the Class predominate over individual questions, and a class action is superior to other available methods for the fair and efficient adjudication of this controversy.
 Given the nature of the allegations, no class member has an interest in individually controlling the prosecution of this matter.